konstantin-baetz/konstantinbaetz.github.io/short_bio.md

 ### Other Interests

 In my free time I enjoy playing chess, going for a bike ride, lifting weights in the gym and reading Brandon Sanderson books.
-I also volunteer with the [Amnesty International](https://twitter.com/AmnestyKonstanz) group in Konstanz.

 ## Disclaimer